Stephenremmi/PowerQuoteApp/README.md

 Here is a link to the deployed site:[https://stephenremmi.github.io/PowerQuoteApp/]

 ## SetUp
-Clone this repo using  **git clone** in the terminal and run install quotes to install the dependencies
+Clone this repo using  **git clone** in the terminal and run install quotes to install the dependencies.

+## Usage
+After cloning this repo to your desktop, go to its root directory and run npm install to install its dependencies.